Glaramara: Topography

 Glaramara’s most striking feature is Combe Gill on its northern slopes, a classic example of a hanging valley that was formed by glacial erosion during the last ice age.
 The gill is full of crags and according to Alfred Wainwright contains the only natural cave in the Lake District, called the Dove Nest Caves.
 A rock slip from Dove Nest Crags has partly covered the cave which has three entrances.
 On its east and west flanks the fell falls away steeply with rocky slopes and scree to the valleys.
 To the south the ridge continues from the summit of Glaramara for 2 km over various tops (some of which are Hewitts or Nuttalls) with little loss of height to the adjoining fell of Allan Crags before descending to Esk Hause.

 Ascents

 The direct ascent of the fell is usually started from the Borrowdale road midway between Rosthwaite and Seatoller.
 From here it is possible to ascend on either of the ridges to the east or west of Combe Gill, the east ridge being the best because it allows for the climbing of Rosthwaite Fell and its subsidiary summit of Dovenest Top (632 metre).
 On this route two other tops of Glaramara, Combe Door Top (676 metre) and Combe Head (735 metre), are passed over.
 Both of these are Nuttalls.
-Combe Head gives fine views down into Combe Gill and from here it is short climb to the twin summits of Glaramara.
+Combe Head gives fine views down into Combe Gill and from here it is short climb to the twin summits of Glaramara.A second, even more direct ascent can be made from the hamlet of Seathwaite to the west.
+This route is unusually steep and therefore lesser used.